FAQs: Georgia Birth and Death Certificates

 We do not currently have an online function for checking the status of a request.
 You will have to contact the office by calling (404) 679-4702.

-How do I correct a birth record?
+How do I correct or amend a birth record?

 There are two types of corrections performed at the state Office of Vital Records.
 The correction request forms must be accurately completed.